ugurduzel/Algorithms/README.md

 # Algorithms

-My implementations of some typical algortihms without using any libraries for educational purposes.
+My implementations of some typical algortihms for educational purposes.